Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Invariants for Evolution Commands

 The first step uses the definition of backward diamonds as Kleisli extensions in Section~\ref{sec:pt-monad} and that of the semantics of evolution commands in Section~\ref{sec:generalisation}.
 The final step uses the adjunction between boxes and diamonds from Section~\ref{sec:mka-pt}. \end{proof} For our $\wlp$-calculus, condition (3) is of course most useful.
 Yet instead of checking that a flow is a solution to a vector field, as previously, we now need to check whether a predicate is an invariant---without having to solve the system of ODEs.
-The following lemmas lead to a procedure.
+This may in some case be a condicio sine qua non and in others a considerable simplification of reasoning.
+The following lemmas lead to our second workflow.
 We show some proofs although they have been formalised with Isabelle, as they explain why the approach works.

+First, towards Corollary~\ref{P:inv-props3} below, we may ignore guards when checking for invariants and we can use a simple second-order formula.